 1. Don't take your phone to bed

-This tip might scream “duh” because of course we’re all guilty of fiddling with our phones in bed despite doing so meaning bad news for sleep.
-So, a friendly reminder: Blue light from your screen can confuse your body from knowing it’s nighttime.
-Likewise, if you’re doomscrolling all day, you might be feeding your anxiety endless amounts of dread, and that can impact a good night’s sleep, too.
-So do yourself a favor and ditch the device if you can.
+A great many of us are guilty of fiddling with our phones in bed, despite the negative effect of phone use on sleep.
+So, a friendly reminder: Blue light from your screen can confuse the operations of your circadian rhythm, flooding your eyes with light when the time of day signals darkness.
+Likewise, if you're doomscrolling all day, you might be unnecessarily feeding your mind an endless string of dread, and that can impact a good night's sleep, too.
+So, do yourself a favor and ditch the device if you can.

 2. Switch out your phone for a bedtime story